["Science of love in the Homeland (Swades)" has been visited 2256 times since 11 Nov 2007]

-[I have subsequently edited and amplified the first post below to further clarify the, otherwise easy-to-miss, internal correspondences and wider resonances of the artistic details of the movie; click the link to the Abhinava forum archive for the original post, which had links to YouTube instead of embedded video clips- SV]
+[I have subsequently edited and amplified this first post of 08 Nov 2007 to further clarify the, otherwise easy-to-miss, internal correspondences and wider resonances of the artistic details of the movie; click the link to the Abhinava forum archive for the original post, which had links to YouTube instead of embedded video clips- SV]

 From: Sunthar Visuvalingam